h15200/notes/css.md

 ## media queries, breakpoints, mobile vs desktop first

-Unless the particular field is desktop majority, do mobile first.
+- Unless the particular field is desktop majority, do mobile first.
 It strips down the site to its bare essentials

+  - for MOBILE first, you will use `min-width: 40em` (applies to all screens bigger than 40em) from smallest to largest screens.
+The order matters as some screens will inherit properties from other screens

+    ```
+    @media only screend and (min-width: 50em) {
+      h1 {
+        // stuff
+      }
+    @media only screend and (min-width: 40em) {
+      h1 {
+        // stuff
+      }
+    }
+    @media only screend and (min-width: 37.5em) {
+      h1 {
+        // stuff
+      }
+    }

+    }

+    ```

+  - for desktop first you will use `max-width: 30em` (all screens smaller than 30em) and order from smallest to largeset view port

-Find break points based on content and when the layout starts breaking, not some pre made pixels
+- Find break points based on content and when the layout starts breaking, not some pre made pixels

-Best practice to use ems for media break points
+- Best practice to use ems for media break points

-syntax is
+- syntax is:

-for very small screen
+for very small screen (for desktop first in this case)

 ```